 SEPTEMBER means wine making (and tasting)

 Autumn offers fabulous opportunities to discover Abruzzo for several reasons.

-On September 29th, Vasto celebrates its patron saint (San Michele), during a weekend of religious events, food, music and local markets.
+On September 29th, Vasto celebrates its patron saint (San Michele), during a long weekend of religious events, food, music and local markets.

 OCTOBER, looking for truffle and mushrooms